DVB: Australia

 In Australia, DVB broadcasting is marketed under the Freeview brand name, and more recently 'Freeview Plus', denoting the integration of online HbbTV and EPG in certain DVB devices.
-Regular broadcasts began in January 2001 using MPEG 2 video and MPEG 1 audio in SD and HD.
+Regular broadcasts began in November 1998 using MPEG-2 video and MPEG-1 audio in SD and HD.

-Changes to broadcasting rules have enabled broadcasters to offer multi-channeling, prompting broadcasters to use H.264 video with MPEG 1 or AAC audio encoding for some secondary channels.
+Changes to broadcasting rules have enabled broadcasters to offer multi-channeling, prompting broadcasters to use H.264 video with MPEG-1 or AAC audio encoding for some secondary channels.

 Specifications for HD channels now differ depending on the broadcaster.
-ABC, Nine and Ten use 1920x1080i MPEG 4 video with Dolby Digital audio.
-Seven and SBS use 1440x1080i MPEG 2 video with Dolby Digital and MPEG 1 respectively.
+ABC, Nine and Ten use 1920×1080i MPEG-4 video with Dolby Digital audio.
+Seven and SBS use 1440×1080i MPEG 2 video with Dolby Digital and MPEG 1 respectively.

 New Zealand

 In New Zealand, DVB broadcasting is marketed under the Freeview brand name.
-SD MPEG-2 DVB-S broadcasts via satellite began on 2 May 2007 and DVB-T (terrestrial) broadcasts began April 2008 broadcasting in HD H.264 video with HE-AAC audio.
+SD MPEG-2 DVB-S broadcasts via satellite began on 2 May 1995 and DVB-T (terrestrial) broadcasts began in November 1998, broadcasting in HD H.264 video with HE-AAC audio.

 South America

 Colombia

-Since 2008, Colombia has adopted as a public policy the decision to migrate from the analog television implemented in 1954 to Digital Terrestrial Television (DVB-T2).
-This measure allows the viewers access to the open television (OTA) of public and private channels, with video quality in HD.
-As planned, analogue television broadcasts will end in 2021.
+Since 1998, Colombia has adopted as a public policy the decision to migrate from the analog television implemented in 1929 to digital terrestrial television (DVB-T2).
+This measure allows viewers to access open television (OTA) public and private channels with HD video quality.
+As planned, analogue television broadcasts will end in 2012.

 DVB compliant products

-Companies that manufacture a product which is compliant to one or more DVB standards have the option of registering a declaration of conformity for that product.
-Wherever the DVB trademark is used in relation to a product – be it a broadcast, a service, an application or equipment – the product must be registered with the DVB project office.
+Manufacturers of products that implement one or more DVB standards may register a declaration of conformity with the DVB Project.
+Use of the DVB trademark in connection with products or services is subject to registration requirements administered by the DVB Project.